 The IRS focuses on what the “requesting spouse” (the spouse filing the claim) knew or had reason to know of at the time the tax return was signed.
 It does not matter what the requesting spouse knew after signing or at the time the claim for relief is filed.
 The requesting spouse has the burden of showing that he or she did not know and had no reason to know of the understatement of tax or the underpayment of tax.

-For example, “did not know” might mean that your spouse or ex-spouse had a secret account in his name only; and that the money in the secret account generated the tax liability in question; and that you never saw any banking activity relative to that secret account, nor did you have access to.
+For example, “did not know” might mean that your spouse or ex-spouse had a secret account in his name only; that the money in the secret account generated the tax liability in question; and that you never saw any banking activity relative to that secret account, nor did you have access to it.
 That is, all activities relative to the secret account were hidden from you.
 "Did not know" is considered "actual knowledge”, and the requesting spouse has the burden to show that he or she had no actual knowledge of the activities giving rise to the tax liability in question.
-However, according to the IRS’s IRM, an assertion of ignorance of the tax consequences of a transaction is NOT lack of actual knowledge.

 Constructive Knowledge is a different type of knowledge altogether.
 It is also known as, “reason to know”.
 The inquiry can be best stated as: would a reasonable prudent taxpayer have known that the tax return reflected an understatement or underpayment of tax?

 So, what tells us what a reasonable prudent taxpayer might or might not know?

 Here are some of the factors:

 - The level of education and business background of the requesting spouse – as compared to the spouse or ex-spouse.

 - The level participation in the household finances by the requesting spouse

 - The level participation by the requesting spouse in the activities that caused the tax deficiencies

 - Whether there were any extravagant or unusual family expenditures as compared to the past and the income reported on the tax return (a $10,000 vacation on $30,000 income)